Adam Jakubech: Lille

 Jakubech's transfer to OSC Lille was announced in late July 2017.
 He spent the 2017–18 season in Lille's lower division reserves squad.

-However for the 2018–19 season, Jakubech was, for the most of the games, benched as the replacement keeper for Mike Maignan.
+However for the 2018–19 season, Jakubech was, for most of the games, benched as the replacement keeper for Mike Maignan.
 Nonetheless, he did not make a competitive appearance for the first time.
 Despite this fact, he was cited, in October 2018, as happy, in Lille, acknowledging the benefits the training process has on his career and performance.
 He also claimed, that the move to France caused him some difficult months at the start.
 Lille went on to finish second in this season, 16 points behind Paris Saint-Germain, but only three ahead of Lyon.
 Still, they qualified directly to the group stage of the next edition of UEFA Champions League.
 In 2022, Jakubech's club profile read that he is second or third preferred goalkeeper but had continuously provided professionalism to the club.

+Zemplín Michalovce

+Jakubech spent two sessions at Lille on loan at K.V.
+Kortrijk.
+At the end of the 2024 session, he was released as free agent after his contract at Lille expired.
+After spending half a year as without a club, Jakubech signed a new contract with Slovakian first league outfit Zemplín Michalovce.
+In his first season for his new club, he would only play in one game, a 5–4 loss against league new comers KFC Komárno.